Scenario-based Risk Evaluation: Data analysis for scenario-based risk measures

-Taking up Example \ref{ex:ex21}, we consider $Q_i=\p(\cdot|\Theta=\theta_i)$, $i=1,\dots,n$, where $\Theta$ is an economic factor taking values in a finite set $\{\theta_1,\dots,\theta_n\}$ of cardinality $n$, where $\p$ can be interpreted as the real-world probability measure.
+Taking up Example \ref{ex:ex21}, we consider $Q_i=\p[\cdot|\Theta=\theta_i]$, $i=1,\dots,4$, where $\Theta$ is an economic factor taking values in $\{\theta_1,\dots,\theta_4\}$, where $\p$ can be interpreted as the real-world probability measure.
 While the $\Q$-based Expected Shortfalls of $X$ are clearly defined mathematical quantities, it is not completely obvious how to estimate them.
 The approach we describe can be justified under suitable assumptions on the data generating processes.
 However, we leave a detailed study of the proposed estimator for future work.